paulhibbitts/publishing-with-docsify-this/README.md

 4. Tap on **Raw** button in the upper right of your Gist field and copy/paste that URL into the Docsify-This **Markdown File URL** field

 ### Personal or Organizational Website
-1. Obtain login information for your server
+1. Obtain login information for your Webserver
-2. Upload the Markdown file to your server
+2. Upload the Markdown file to your Webserver
 3. Navigate to the location of that file, view the contents in your Browser, and copy/paste that URL into the Docsify-This **Markdown File URL** field

 ## Leveraging Git and GitHub